EvanHahn/evanhahn-dot-com/gatsby/src/markdown-posts/2015-01-19-scrape-delicious-bookmarks-with-3-cli-tools.md

 path: /scrape-delicious-bookmarks-with-3-cli-tools/
 ---

+_I'm leaving this post up for posterity even though Delicious is long gone._

 I use [Delicious](https://delicious.com/) for syncing my bookmarks.
 I wanted to have my bookmarks offline.
 I didn't want to wrestle the Delicious API, so I tried writing a Bash one-liner.
 Every problem can be solved by an unwieldy Bash one-liner, right?

 First, you'll need to install three things.